Game Development and OpenGL Video Tutorials

 Are the VMK files compressed?

 - Yes VMK files are compressed using WinRAR.
 To open an RAR file, use the WinRAR software.
-Video files are encoded and saved as *.avi files or Flash *.swf / *.flv files.
+Video files are encoded and saved as *.mp4 or *.avi files.
+To play the mp4 files use VLC player.
 To play avi video files, you may need to first install the TechSmith codec on your PC.
 You can download the codec from here or here.
-To play video files encoded as *.swf/*.flv, find the *.html file in the directory where the swf/flv files are located and open it using your browser.

 I downloaded a VMK file but it is corrupted.
 What should I do?